 Below are five questions about this concept.
 Choose the one best answer for each question and be sure to read the feedback given.
 Click “next question” to move on when ready.

-Identify costs and benefits of trade barriers to consumers and producers over time.
+Explain how trade barriers create costs and benefits to consumers and producers over time.